 Physical modeling of bar response to HFE hydrograph scenarios

-One of the challenges faced in implementation of the HFE protocol is a lack of capacity for predicting sandbar response to HFEs of different magnitude, duration, or hydrograph shape.
+One of the challenges faced in implementation of the HFE protocol is a lack of information for predicting sandbar response to HFEs of different magnitude, duration, or hydrograph shape.
 Because the HFE variations that would occur in the context of the LTEMP are condition dependent, it is not clear when or if those tests will occur.
-Moreover, the LTEMP does not include experiments to evaluate HFE magnitude or hydrograph shape (ramp rates).
+Moreover, the LTEMP does not include experiments to evaluate if/how variation in HFE magnitude or hydrograph shape (ramp rates) may affect sandbar responses to HFEs.
 Furthermore, lack of controlled conditions in the field coupled with the expense of collecting detailed field measurements around each HFE makes it difficult to address questions about the effect of hydrograph characteristics on sandbar response based on field data alone.
-In fact, some questions might be almost impossible to address without the ability to control discharge and sediment supply systematically as in a laboratory setting.
+In fact, some questions might be almost impossible to address without the ability to control discharge and sediment supply systematically across a range of values as in a laboratory setting.

 The purpose of this project element is to investigate the effects of hydrograph shape on sandbar deposition and erosion with a set of laboratory flume experiments.
-Laboratory experimentation will allow us to explore HFE hydrograph design options in terms of peak flow (below, at, or above power plant capacity), hydrograph asymmetry (up- and down-ramp rates), and duration, in order toshed light on what combination of these three would maximize the volume and minimize the slope of subaerial (immediately post-flood) sandbars.
+Laboratory experimentation will allow us to explore HFE hydrograph design options in terms of peak flow (below, at, or above power plant capacity), hydrograph asymmetry (up- and down-ramp rates), and duration, in order evaluate how these variables affect sandbar deposition and erosion.
+The results will allow us, for example, to assess what combination of these three would maximize the volume and minimize the slope of subaerial (immediately post-flood) sandbars.
 The proposed work will investigate the immediate post-flood sandbar volume and slope under a very large range of experimental flows that will mimic various HFE hydrograph scenarios.

 A short pilot study was conducted in 2016 at St. Anthony Falls Hydraulic Laboratory, Minneapolis, MN, whereby it was demonstrated that a flow constriction could be made that created an eddy sandbar, and that flows could be adjusted to manipulate the bar.
 Laboratory conditions were designed using a 3-D hydraulic model (Alvarez and others, 2017).
 We propose to build on the success of these pilot experiments with a full experimental program to study, in isolation, the effects of flow magnitude, duration and asymmetry (upramp and downramp rates) on sandbars, in order to test the following hypotheses: